Chart Color Schemes

 Mirrabooka has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 12 projects likely to affect the area.
-Notable ones include Perth Active Transport Network, Mirrabooka Town Centre Redevelopment, Des Penman Reserve Clubrooms Refurbishment, and Perth Film Studios.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 12 projects likely impacting the area.
+Key projects include Perth Active Transport Network, Mirrabooka Town Centre Redevelopment, Des Penman Reserve Clubrooms Refurbishment, and Perth Film Studios.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.